AMCN41R/harness/README.md

 ## Fluent Configuration with the SettingsBuilder and HarnessManager classes
-With the `SettingsBuilder` and `HarnessManager` you can use Harness to setup your Mongo databases without the need for configuration files.
+With the `SettingsBuilder` and `HarnessManager` classes you can use Harness to setup your Mongo databases without the need for configuration files.

 ### SettingsBuilder
 The `SettingsBuilder` class provides a fluent api to build a configuration object for the `HarnessManager`.
 You can continue to use json files to load test data, or implement the `IDataProvider` interface to give Harness the data from code.